 A ROWID is a combination of the file number, block number, and row number, which together identify the location of a row in the database.
 The file number and block number identify the database block that contains the row, and the row number identifies the row within that block.

-Each database record in a table is assigned a unique ROWID value when it is inserted into the database.
-The ROWID value remains the same for the lifetime of the record unless the record is deleted and re-inserted into the database, in which case a new ROWID value is assigned.
+When a database record in a table is inserted into the database, it is assigned a unique ROWID value.
+The ROWID value remains the same for the record’s lifetime unless the record is deleted and re-inserted into the database, in which case a new ROWID value is assigned.

 Conclusion

-So, in this tutorial, we understood how to define and use the blob Data type in Oracle 21c Database.
-And we have also covered a few sample examples related to it.
+In this tutorial, we have understood how to define and use the blob Data type in Oracle 21c Database and covered a few sample examples related to it.

 Also, take a look at some more Oracle tutorials.